x402 for TYPO3: How Your Website Can Charge AI Agents

 Crypto Dependency

-Currently, x402 relies on crypto-native payments and blockchain settlement.
-For Austrian enterprise customers, this can remain a hurdle — both regulatorily and organisationally.
-Native fiat rails are not presently part of the core protocol; if you require ACH, SEPA, or cards, you will need additional gateways or wrappers.
+For now, x402 relies on crypto-native payments and on-chain settlement.
+For Austrian enterprise customers, this can remain a hurdle, both in regulatory and organisational terms.
+Native fiat rails are not yet part of the core protocol; if you need ACH, SEPA, or cards, you will have to add gateways or wrappers.

 What already works today: